anderson-aristotle/js-object-modeling/README.md

 - What's the resolution?
 - How much power does it consume?

 How could we model this in JavaScript?
-In your squads, take ten minutes and write out a JavaScript object that represents all of the features and behaviors of a TV listed above.
+In your teams, take ten minutes and write out a JavaScript object that represents all of the features and behaviors of a TV listed above.